 My interest in online education increased through working with young people who found the academic and social side of school life to be very challenging.
 I am extremely passionate about teaching English online as I feel this is now the future of teaching and learning, with its opportunities to enhance the interaction between teacher and pupil without the distractions you’d find in a ‘brick and mortar’ classroom.

 My aim is to transfer my high standards of teaching to an online environment and to maximise the English abilities of my students in a comfortable learning environment.

 When I’m not teaching, I love spending time with my family, running and keeping fit.
 I have two children who keep me very busy!

-I have achieved BA, PGCE, CertTESOL and QTLS qualifications, and have taught across every stage of education: Primary, Secondary, Further Education and Adult Education.
-Throughout my career, I’ve had the opportunity to work in various different parts of the world, including the UK, Spain and the United Arab Emirates in both state and private schools.
-While in the UK, I worked in the Special Educational Needs department of a state school.
-I also had the role of pastoral Assistant Headteacher, where my responsibilities included the provision for EAL/ESL pupils and those with Additional Learning Needs.
+I have BA, PGCE, CertTESOL and QTLS qualifications, and have taught across every stage of education: Primary, Secondary, Further Education and Adult Education.
+Throughout my career, I’ve had the opportunity to work in various parts of the world, including the UK.
+Having worked in senior management with a pastoral focus, I appreciate how important it is for schools to provide equality of opportunity for all students.

+Mainstream school does not always cater for the needs of all students and does not always fit all profiles of learner.
+Online schooling can bridge this gap.
 My aim is to make a positive difference for the young people I teach.
-I want them to realise that there is always someone to listen to them and encourage them to achieve their goals.
-It is important that they realise that with a positive mental attitude and a quality education they can achieve their ambitions.
+I want them to realise that there is always someone to listen to them and encourage them to realise their ambitions.

 In my free time, I enjoy walking, reading, keeping fit and travelling.